by Janet Kent.

 Damiana (Turnera diffusa)

-Where found: native to South Texas, Central America, Mexico and the Caribbean, dried herb found in most health food stores and in Latin groceries
+Where found: native to South Texas, Central America, Mexico and the Caribbean, dried herb found in most health food stores and in Mexican and Latin American grocery stores.

 Preparation and Dosage: Dry plant tincture—1:5 at 60% etoh.
 30-60 drops up to 3x a day.
 Or as an elixir with brandy and honey (see Sage elixir directions.)